Aloe Vera

 4. Ignore your plant (temporarily).
 After you’ve placed your aloe in its new pot, don’t water it for at least a week.
 This will decrease the chance of inducing rot and give the plant time to put out new roots.
 Until the plant seems to be rooted and happy, keep it in a warm place that receives bright but indirect light.

-See also Thyme
+See also Daffodils

 Aloe vera plant